junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 [TOC]

-(tag: S15E18, confession, reciprocation, canon-divergent, fix-it, temporary MCD but we all know it's like in SPN, angst, mutual pining, Dean/Cas Reverse Bang)
+(tag: S15E18, confessions, AU: canon divergence, fix-it, temporary MCD but we all know how it's like in SPN, angst, mutual pining, Dean/Cas Reverse Bang)

 (collection: dcrb2025)